• Skip to main content

 These low carb cakesicles are like the traditional and super popular treat- cake pops, but honestly even easier to make with the right tools and a little patience!
 They're incredibly customizable and great for gifting, or, do it as a fun activity with loved ones!

-If you're looking for more yummy chocolatey keto-friendly sweet treats, be sure to check out these gluten free caramel slice bars, or this white chocolate iced mocha, or these delicious white chocolate raspberry cookies.
+If you're looking for more yummy chocolatey keto-friendly sweet treats, be sure to check out these gluten free caramel slice bars, or these delicious white chocolate raspberry cookies.

 Note: We do highly recommend reading through our post to see step-by-step instructions & photos on how they come together.
 There are a few tips and tricks that will be helpful to ensure the best results if making for the first time, otherwise, just skip to the recipe card.